mozilla/normandy-nextgen-study-example/README.md

 This add-on assume it was installed by Normandy as a part of a study.
-To manually add a study to Normandy's database, to test this add-on without involving a Normandy server, use the code below.
+To manually add a study to Normandy's database, to test this add-on without involving a Normandy server, run the code below in the Browser Console.
 This step can be done before or after the add-on is installed.

 Note that if the add-on is not present when the browser starts up, the study